melisnurdonerler/DSA210-Project/README.md

 ---

+## **Hypothesis**
+My hypothesis is that TikTok usage is higher during non-exam periods compared to exam periods, and the highest engagement occurs in the evenings and on weekends.

+**Conclusion**: Based on the data analysis and visualizations, this hypothesis was **partially supported**.
+The usage was indeed higher during non-exam periods, confirming a reduction in activity during exams.
+However, while peak engagement times were mostly in the evenings, weekends did not always show the highest activity compared to certain weekdays.

+---

 ## **Tools**
-The following tools will be used for this project:
+The following tools were used for this project:
-- **Jupyter Notebook**: For coding and documentation.
+- **Python (Jupyter Notebook & Script Format)**: For coding and documentation.
 - **Pandas**: For data cleaning, structuring, and filtering.
 - **Matplotlib & Seaborn**: For creating static visualizations.
-- **Plotly**: For interactive visualizations.
+- **Plotly**: Considered for interactive visualizations (not fully integrated).
 - **NumPy**: For numerical operations.
-- **Scikit-learn**: For predictive modeling in future steps.

 ---

 ## **Data Source**
 The data was directly exported from TikTok using their official **data export tool**.
-The dataset includes:
-1. **Login History:** Information on login times and devices
-2. **Activity Log:** Records of video-watching sessions, including timestamps and durations.

 ### **Data Collection**
-1. Exported TikTok data in JSON format.
+1. Initially exported TikTok data in JSON format.
-2. Converted the JSON to CSV for preprocessing and analysis.
+2. Switched to text format for easier processing.
 3. Anonymized sensitive details to ensure privacy.

 ---

 ## **Data Processing**
-To prepare the data for analysis, the following preprocessing steps will be applied:
+To prepare the data for analysis, the following preprocessing steps were applied:
+- **Text Parsing:** Extracted dates and links from text files.
-- **Timestamps Conversion:** I will convert timestamps from UTC to local time and extract features like hour of the day and day of the week.
+- **Timestamps Conversion:** Converted timestamps from UTC to local time and extracted hour of the day and day of the week.
-- **Usage Duration Aggregation:** I will sum usage durations for each day, week, and specific time intervals (morning, afternoon, evening, night).
+- **Usage Duration Aggregation:** Summed usage durations for specific time intervals (morning, afternoon, evening, night).
-- **Outlier Removal:** I will identify and exclude incomplete or anomalous entries.
-- **Categorization:** I will group data into meaningful time-based intervals for better insights.
+- **Categorization:** Grouped data into meaningful time-based intervals for better insights.

 ---

 ## **Data Visualizations**
-The following visualizations will be created during the Exploratory Data Analysis (EDA) phase:
+The following visualizations and outputs were created:
-1. **Hourly Usage Patterns:** A line chart visualizing TikTok activity across each hour of the day.
+1. **Hourly Usage Patterns** (`hourly_usage.png`): A bar chart showing TikTok activity across each hour of the day.
-2. **Weekly Usage Trends:** A bar chart comparing daily usage levels throughout the week.
+2. **Daily Usage Trends** (`daily_usage.png`): A bar chart comparing daily usage levels.
+3. **Daily Distribution of Favorite Videos** (`favorite_videos_daily.png`): Bar chart showing favoriting patterns across days.
+4. **Exam Period vs. Non-Exam Period** (`period_usage_comparison.png`): A bar chart comparing usage during exams and other periods.
+5. **Correlation Heatmap** (`hourly_browsing_favorites_correlation.png`): A heatmap showing the relationship between browsing and favoriting activities.
+6. **Top Liked Videos** (`top_liked_videos.csv`): CSV file listing the most frequently liked content.
+7. **Monthly Usage Patterns** (`monthly_usage.png`): Usage trends over different months.
+8. **Hourly Browsing and Favorite Correlation** (`browsing_favorite_pattern.png`): Comparison of browsing vs. favoriting by hour.
+9. **Favorite Hourly Pattern** (`favorite_hourly_pattern.png`): Distribution of favorited videos by hour.
-3. **Daily Activity Heatmap:** A heatmap showcasing intensity of activity for each day and hour.
+10. **Daily Activity Heatmap** (`daily_activity_analysis.png`): A visualization of activity intensity by day and hour.

 ---

 ## **Data Analysis**

 ### **Hourly Usage Patterns**
-- I will analyze hourly TikTok activity to identify peak usage times.
-- I will compare weekday vs. weekend activity trends to detect differences.
+- The analysis identified peak usage times in the late evening hours.
+- Differences between weekday and weekend activity were observed, with Saturdays showing higher engagement than midweek days.

 ### **Daily and Weekly Usage Trends**
-- I will evaluate total TikTok usage for each day of the week.
-- I will observe reduced usage on Sundays, likely due to social or family commitments.
+- Usage patterns showed higher engagement on weekends overall.
+- The analysis supported reduced usage during exam periods, confirming part of the hypothesis.

 ---